johncramblitt/cap-algorithm/README.md

-# **Python Implementation of an Automated Algorithm For Mapping Regions of Cold-Air Pooling in Complex Terrain**
+# **Python Implementation of an Automated Algorithm for Mapping Regions of Cold-Air Pooling in Complex Terrain**

 Version: 2.0.0